hashimati/MicrostarterCli/README.md

 As a getting started steps, we will generate an application using The Micronaut Launch.
 Then, we generate a Fruit entity
 1. Download the MicroCli.
-2. Generate a Micronaut Application using [Micrnaut Launch](https://launch.micronaut.io) or [Micronaut CLI](https://micronaut.io/download/).
+2. Generate a Micronaut Application using [Micronaut Launch](https://launch.micronaut.io) or [Micronaut CLI](https://micronaut.io/download/).
 3. Unzip MicroCli in the Micronaut Application or configure it in you environment.
 4.
 5.